 Deadline: 2027

-Summary: The Commission will has been working encourage with the Member States to promote agroforestry in their CAP strategic plans and will ensure, when assessing these plans, that sufficient agroforestry measures are included.
+Summary: The Commission has been working with the Member States to promote agroforestry in their CAP strategic plans and most plans include afforestation and agroforestry management commitments.

 Main Actors: